 This list is part of the Open Access Directory.

 - By a journal declaration of independence, we mean the resignation of editors from a journal in order to launch a comparable journal with a friendlier publisher or less-restrictive access policies.
 The kinds we are collecting for this list usually have two stages.
 First, an editor or group of editors resigns from a journal in order to protest its high subscription price or audience-limiting access rules.
 This is usually accompanied by a public statement explaining "the causes which impel them to the separation" (to quote Thomas Jefferson).
 Second, some of the resigning editors create a new free or affordable alternative journal to compete with the first and to embody their vision of wide access.

 - We include a few cases in which editors resigned en masse from a journal to protest restrictive access policies, but have not (or not yet) launched a new, less-restrictive journal.

-- We borrow the term "declaration of independence" for this phenomenon from the SPARC project to assist journals in Declaring Independence.
+- We borrow the term "declaration of independence" for this phenomenon from SPARC's 2001 project to assist journals in Declaring Independence (revived in 2018).
 Of course, SPARC borrowed the term from the U.S. Declaration of Independence.

 - Chronological order.

 - In June 1989, Editor Eddy van der Maarel and most of his editorial board resigned from Vegetatio (W. Junk, then Nijhoff, then Kluwer) in order to launch the Journal of Vegetation Science (Opulus Press and the International Association for Vegetation Science).

 - (new journal) Journal of Vegetation Science (inactive link; now published here)

 - Robert Peet's brief account of the background.

 - Van der Maarel's statement on the background of his resignation.
 November 8, 1998.